djplaner/blog/docs/2016/02/02/blog-for-learning-why-what-how/index.md

 ---
+categories:
+- thesis
+date: 2016-02-02 10:12:04+10:00
+next:
+  text: Using social bookmarking to enrich the learning environment
+  url: /blog2/2016/02/04/using-social-bookmarking-to-enrich-the-learning-environment/
+previous:
+  text: What if our digital technologies were protean?
+Implications for computational
+    thinking, learning, and teaching
+  url: /blog2/2016/02/02/what-if-our-digital-technologies-were-protean-implications-for-computational-thinking-learning-and-teaching/
 title: Blog for learning.
 Why?
 What?
 How?
-date: 2016-02-02 10:12:04+10:00
-categories: ['thesis']
 type: post
 template: blog-post.html
 ---